-The estimated index shows a relatively precise and stable trend from 2003-2015, a sharp increase in 2016, and a decline to values like 2011 for 2017 and 2018 (Figure 12).
-AIC scores and Q-Q plots suggested that the lognormal distribution (Appendix Figures E1 and E2) fit the data better than a gamma distribution or gamma distribution with poisson-link for the encounter rate (results not shown).
+The estimated index shows a relatively precise and stable trend from 2003-2015, a sharp increase in 2016, and a decline to values like 2011 for 2017 and 2018 (Figure 11).
+Comparison with design-based estimates and the delta-glmm index used in the 2015 assessment are shown in Figure 11.
+The mean index value used in the 2015 assessment is 2701.12 and the mean VAST index used in the current update assessment is 3,301.765.
+AIC scores and Q-Q plots suggested that the lognormal distribution (Appendix G Figures E1 and E2) fit the data better than a gamma distribution or gamma distribution with poisson-link for the encounter rate (results not shown).
+Although quantile histogram of predicted quantiles binned by encounter probability for the NWFSC WCGBT survey show some overdispersion present in the encounter residuals (Appendix G Figure E2).
 The lognormal distribution also presented greater consistency with the previous assessments' index of abundance for this survey.
-No persistent spatial or spatiotemporal patterns were found in the Pearson residuals (Appendix Figures E3 - 7).
+No persistent spatial or spatiotemporal patterns were found in the Pearson residuals (Appendix G Figures E3 - 7).

-Length, age, and conditional age-at-length compositions were created by expanding to the tow and summing to give a strata specific composition.
+Length, age, and conditional age-at-length compositions were created by expanding to the tow and summing to give a strata specific composition (Table 9).
 The strata compositions were combined to a coastwide composition using a design-based index of abundance from each strata.
 The design based index is constructed by taking the average catch per unit effort (CPUE) defined as catch per area swept across tows in each stratum and year.
 The sum of strata specific composition data was then calculated, weighting by the average CPUE per stratum multiplied by the area of each stratum.
 The 2015 assessment weighted composition data by a Delta-GLMM.
 Unsexed fish were apportioned to males and females according to the estimated sex ratio for lengths greater than 28 cm.
 The sex ratio of lengths less than 28 cm was assumed to be 0.5.
 The design based weighting was selected because a Delta-GLMM based index was not constructed for this assessment and VAST based weighting providing results inconsistent with the previous assessment.

-Expanded length frequencies from this survey show intermittent years of small fish (Figure 12).
+Expanded length frequencies from this survey show intermittent years of small fish (Figure 13).
 In 2003 and 2004, a high proportion of fish were seen around 35-40 cm, but in later years, it was uncommon to see fish in that range.
-Age compositions (Figure 13) show a high proportion of a single age in 2003 and 2004.
+Age compositions (Figure 14) show a high proportion of a single age in 2003 and 2004.
 Strong cohorts are not immediately apparent and it seems that ageing error may result in some variability between years.
 In 2012, there was a high proportion of 4 year old fish, which appears in successive years as a strong 2008 year class.
-Conditional age-at-length proportions (Figure 14) show relatively consistent length-at-age with few outliers.
+Conditional age-at-length proportions (Figure 15) show relatively consistent length-at-age with few outliers.